 As consumers of health care, women who are informed will understandably demand their rights to make rational decisions.
 Women are learning about castration's effects:

+the reduced well being, the time for recovery or healing from pelvic surgery before they can return to full functioning, and the associated loss of time, energy, and money.
 The increasing multitude of functions from ovaries continues to be exposed as research studies progress.
 As these healthcare consumers recognize the hormonal contribution of even aging ovaries, and the sexual sequelae following their loss, they are likely to say "no".
 Most importantly, as women discover how low the ovarian cancer risk is, for the 99.9% without the high risk autosomal dominant syndrome, they can be expected to react strenuously against the suggestion they be castrated.

 As the true costs of "prophylactic oophorectomy" become more widely recognized by medical insurers and the informed consumer, the reduction in such a practice seems inevitable.
 Providers of financial resources for surgery can be expected to deny funding as they recognize both direct and subsequent costs imposed by pelvic surgery.25 The potential increase in cardiovascular disease, osteoporosis, sexual dysfunction, and psychopathology resulting from prophylactic oophorectomy increases the health cost burden.
 Inevitably, managed care organizations, as well as those who self-pay for medical service, can be expected to withhold funds for "prophylactic" surgeries.